Pete Alonso: 2021

 On July 12, Alonso won his second straight Home Run Derby after defeating Baltimore Orioles first baseman Trey Mancini 23–22 in the final round.
-He became the third player ever to win back-to-back Home Run Derbys, as well as the fourth player to win two Home Run Derbys (after Ken Griffey Jr., Prince Fielder, and Yoenis Céspedes).
-Newsday Mets beat writer Tim Healey noted Alonso has earned $2 million from winning the Home Run Derby twice while making $1.47 million from 2019–2021 in base salary while playing for the Mets.
+He became the third player ever to win back-to-back Derbies, as well as the fourth player to win two Derbies (after Ken Griffey Jr., Prince Fielder, and Yoenis Céspedes).
+Newsday Mets beat writer Tim Healey noted Alonso has earned $2 million from winning the Derby twice while making $1.47 million from 2019–2021 in base salary while playing for the Mets.

-On September 7, Alonso hit his 100th career home run off Miami Marlins pitcher Edward Cabrera.
+On September 7, Alonso hit his 100th career home run, off of Miami Marlins pitcher Edward Cabrera.
 He accomplished the feat in 347 games, becoming the second-fastest player to reach 100 career home runs behind Ryan Howard, who did it in 325 games.
 Alonso played in 152 games for the Mets in 2021, batting .262/.344/.519 with 37 home runs and 94 RBIs.

 2022

-On March 22, 2022, Alonso signed a $7.4 million contract with the Mets, avoiding salary arbitration.

-On April 9, 2022, Alonso hit his first career grand slam during a game against the Washington Nationals off of pitcher Joan Adon in the fifth inning.
+On March 22, 2022, Alonso signed a one-year, $7.4 million contract with the Mets avoiding salary arbitration.
+He hit his first career grand slam on April 9 against the Washington Nationals off of pitcher Joan Adon in the 5th inning, leading the Mets to a 5–0 victory.

-On June 17, 2022, Alonso hit his second career grand slam during a game against the Miami Marlins off of pitcher Tommy Nance in the sixth inning.

-On July 10, 2022, Alonso was named to the 2022 MLB All-Star Game as a representative for the National League, the second selection of his career.
-He was chosen as a reserve for the squad, with St. Louis Cardinals first baseman Paul Goldschmidt starting at the position.
-He also accepted a third consecutive nomination to the Home Run Derby, stating that he will have former Mets pitching coach Dave Jauss pitch to him.
-Jauss now works with the Washington Nationals, but has maintained contact with Alonso and agreed to pitch again in the Derby.